 The two databases (plan catalog and recommendation database) were created in tandem with each other.
 The format and information of each of these databases were designed to answer the primary questions of our original research.

 For initial data entry, plans and charters were read through by a primary researcher.
-The catalog of plans and charters was populated by distilling information available within the document, as well as online.
+The catalog of plans and charters was populated by distilling information available within the plan and supplemental plan documents, as well as from the websites of the planning bodies, funders, and related stakeholders.
 The recommendation database was populated by entering, verbatim, all recommendations contained within each plan or charter.
 After both databases were filled, each entry was reviewed for accuracy by a secondary reviewer.
-To ensure complete accuracy within the catalog of plans and charters, individual entries were sent via email to key authors and/or coordinators for review and confirmation.
-We were able to reach 80% of authors for final review.
-90% of state-level plans/charters were approved by their authors.
+To ensure complete accuracy within the catalog of plans and charters, individual entries were sent via email to key plan authors and/or coordinators for review and confirmation.
+We were able to reach 80% of authors across all plan types (city, county, state, and inter-state) for final review.
+90% of the entries for state-level plans/charters were reviewed and approved by their authors.
+2

 Once the coding was completed, the KPEs were translated into a visual map to highlight common points of connection between goals and recommendations within city, county, and state plans and charters.

-Lastly, meta data on KPEs was generated by finding “frequency” data on each KPE’s use within state-level plans and charters.
-This included 1) information on the proportion of state-level plans/charters that made recommendations tagged with each KPE at least once, and 2) information on the proportion of all recommendations tagged with each KPE, both within each state plan/charter and across all state plans/charters.
-As our “n” size for plans and charters from municipalities and counties was low (n = 5), they were not included in any summary statistics (see “Selection of plans & charters”).
+Lastly, metadata on KPEs was generated by finding “frequency” data on each KPE’s use within state-level plans and charters.
+This included 1) information on the proportion of state-level plans/charters that made recommendations coded with each KPE at least once, and 2) information on the proportion of all recommendations coded with each KPE, both within each state plan/charter and across all state plans/charters.
+As our sample size for plans and charters from municipalities and counties was low (n = 5), they were not included in any summary statistics (see “Selection of plans & charters”).